JCMexplains/writing-for-success-2023/textbook.md

 success on any writing task, whether you complete a bluebook exam in an hour or an in-depth research project over several weeks.

-### Putting It All Together: Strategies for Success
+### Putting It All Together: Strategies For Success

 Writing well is difficult.
 Even people who write for a living sometimes struggle.
 Even people who enjoy